ashleychontos/pySYD/docs/library/index.rst

 The ``pySYD`` library
 *********************

-We are so excited that you are ready to take a deeper dive into asteroseismology.
+We are *thrilled* that you are eager to learn more about asteroseismology!

 Overview
 ########